-You can do this by updating samples/sync-with-hubspot/conf/provisioner.openicf-hubspot.json with your HubSpot clientID, clientSecret, and refreshToken, and setting "enabled": true.
+You can do this by updating samples/sync-with-hubspot/conf/provisioner.openicf-hubspot.json with your HubSpot clientID, clientSecret, and refreshToken.

 Alternatively, use the Admin UI to configure the connector.
-Select Configure > Connectors, and select the HubSpot connector.
-Complete at least the Base Connector Details and enable the connector.
+Select Configure > Connectors, select the HubSpot connector, and complete at least the Base Connector Details.